DOieGYuan/RAB_DON/README.md

 # RAB_DON
 Raw data and source code for reproducing the results in our paper
+## Data
+Raw 16S rRNA genes and shotgun sequencing reads are deposited in NCBI SRA: [download]().
+Metadata, proccessed ASV table and genomes information are available in [Metadata]().

+**We welcome readers to reproduce the results in our paper and the following are the core Bioinformatics steps in this work:**
+*PS: Additional codes not list are available in [AddCode]()*

-## Install dependencies
+## Dependencies
 All the processes were performed on ubuntu 18.04LTS OS.
 We recommond using [Anaconda](https://www.anaconda.com/) to install all the dependencies.
-At least 256GB RAM for completely finish the whole pipeline.
+At least 256GB RAM for the whole pipeline.
 ### Quality control
 ```
 conda install -c bioconda fastqc trimmomatic
 ```
 ### 16S rRNA genes sequencing processing
 Please follow the instructions [here](https://docs.qiime2.org/2020.6/install/) to install the amazing QIIME2 platform.
 Also, the insertion tree file and databases (i.e., Green Gene and SILVA databases) have to be [downloaded](https://docs.qiime2.org/2020.6/data-resources/).
 ### Assembly
 ```
 conda install -c bioconda spades quast